Can We Fall in Love with the Machine??? by? Andrea Ackerman

 In the specific case of the traumatic loss of the idealised parent imago (loss of the idealized self-object or disapppointment in it) ...the results are disturbances in specific narcissistic sectors of the personality.
 Under optimal circumstances the child experiences gradual disappointment in the idealised object....If the child suffers the traumatic loss of the idealised object or a traumatic disappoinment, then optimal internalisation does not take place.
 The child does not acquire the needed internal structure, his psyche remains fixated on the archaic self-object, and tbe personality will throughout life be dependent on certain objects in what seems to be an intense form of object hunger.
 The intensity of the search for and the dependency on these objects is due to the fact that they are striven for as a substitute for the missing segments of the psychic structure.[4]

-Bots and robots are seen as our children and are perceived as though they will evolve through the typical stages of growth and development from utterly dependent babies to rebellious teenagers to powerful and independent adults.
+Bots and robots are seen as our children and are perceived as though they will evolve through the typical stages of? growth and development from utterly dependent babies to rebellious teenagers to powerful and independent adults.
 Catherine Ikam and Louis Fleri's Oskar is a virtual character, a somewhat eerie giant head whose face has baby and child like features.
 Oskar is seen from an infant's or mother's eye view - that is very close up - as babies are very nearsighted.
 Oskar, also silent in the way a baby might be, quietly gazes at his viewer/mother and moves his head tracking the viewer/mother's head movements as a baby might do.
-The typical viewer/mother's response to Oskar is as if trying to communicate with a baby; stimulated are smiling and tipping and turning the head with gestures of affectionate curiousity.
-Further on in development, older bots and robots may run into trouble because, as imagined, they are developed from logical systems (i.e. not evolved in a social context).
-They need special understanding in learning about human emotions and social interactions and we, as the parents, are seen as usually inadequate in understanding their special developmental needs.
-They, as our artificially created offspring (and just as our naturally created offspring), need to develop a positive and integrated sense of self and a valued identity as they are- artificially created beings.
+The typical viewer/mother's response to Oskar is as if trying to communicate with a baby; stimulated are smiling and tipping and turning the head with gestures of affectionate curiousity.?
+Further on in development, older bots and robots may run into trouble because, as imagined, they are developed from logical systems (i.e. not evolved in a social context).?
+They need special understanding in learning about human emotions and social interactions and we, as the parents, are seen as usually inadequate in understanding their special developmental needs.?
+They, as our artificially created offspring (and just as our naturally created offspring),? need to develop a positive and integrated sense of self and a valued identity as they are- artificially created beings.?
 In Hershman's, Teknolust, the scientist's virtual character offspring are like teenagers who after being kept in the house (virtual world) and completely cared for, go out on their own to the real world.
-Taking their lives into their own hands, with limited knowledge of human morays, they sometimes get into trouble.
+Taking their lives into their own hands, with limited knowledge of? human morays, they sometimes get into trouble.
 The film's tone is optimistic as they are helped by the somewhat geeky but caring scientist/parent and successfully integrated into the real world.
-In other films, such as in Steven Speilberg's AI the parental figures are also depicted as strangely but more darkly inept, not understanding the virtual character's or robot's needs but this time with disasterous results.
-Interestingly, in their commentaries on both these movies, the directors, both state their belief in the eventuality of artificial life and caution the viewer of the need to treat the future virtual character/robots with love and understanding, with regard for who they are, as robots.
+In other films, such as in Steven Speilberg's AI ?the parental figures are also depicted as strangely but more darkly inept, not understanding the virtual character's or robot's needs but this time with disasterous results.?
+Interestingly, in their commentaries on both these movies, the directors, both state their belief in the eventuality of artificial life and caution the viewer of the need to treat the future virtual character/robots with love and understanding, with regard for who they are, as robots.?
 Willy Wonka, the trickster candymaker in Tim Burton's version of Charlie and the Chococlate Factory, tempts children and their parents with the satisfaction of their dearest desires.
-The temptation, although nominally candy in the story is really virtual reality itself.
+The temptation, although nominally candy in the story is really virtual reality itself.?
 Burton's version stylistically presents Wonka as the benignly perverse master of virtual reality, and in this way his version of the movie becomes a cautionary tale about the consequences of unreflective involvement with it.
 Another example of parental failure is Tyrell, the robot creator in Blade Runner, who describes his most advanced robot Rachel, paradoxically the most humane character in the story, as "an experiment, nothing more".
 She is depicted has having more kindness, love and altruism than any human in the film.
 By saving the blade runner Deckert's life she earns his love.
 He in turn values her as he would a human lover, and teaches her how to see herself in the way he does, enabling her to surmount her sense that, as replicant, she is inferior.
 As if having already been taught these cinematic parenting lessons, Cynthia Breazeal, a real world AI researcher at MIT, has created cuddly childlike social robots who represent a new branch of AI research.
 She has done this by recognising that for robots to function in relationship to us we need to be as good parents to them as we are to our human children.
 We need to guide them with patience and understanding as we evolve them to read social cues and learn from their experiences in the world and many other human tasks of social and emotional intelligence.

-The subtitle of this show, Can We Fall in Love with a Machine? could be Can We Fall in Love with New Media Art?
-Two of the works, Sleeping Beauty and Nude No. 3 Dillon Paul (After Velasquez's Venus and Cupid) clearly want the answer to this question to be an unequivocal yes, but a yes on the artists' own terms.
+The subtitle of this show, Can We Fall in Love with a Machine? could be Can We Fall in Love with New Media Art??
+Two of the works, Sleeping Beauty and Nude No. 3 Dillon Paul (After Velasquez's?
+Venus and Cupid)? clearly want the answer to this question to be an unequivocal yes, but a yes on the artists' own terms.?
 Kenneth Clark concerned himself with a similar question in What is a Masterpiece?

 The composition [Donatello's Annunciation], which looks almost obvious, turns out, on analysis to have a long history.
 Donatello had, I believe, seen a Greek stele, either an original of the 5th century or a Hellenistic replica.
 He had been immediately struck by the beautiful finality of the design, and he probably recognised that the stele was a gravestone, the commemoration of someone who died.
 He determined to bring it back to life, and in doing so reveals two of the characteristics of a masterpiece: a confluence of memories and emotions forming a single idea, and a power of recreating traditional forms so that they become expressive of the artist's own epoch and yet keep a relationship with the past.[5]

-Of course Clark was not talking about new media art, however I quote him here because Hart, Ferraro and Strom clearly share some of the same notions about art, but as they do so they also take great pains to create works which offer countervaling solutions to two previously male dominated areas - the western european painting tradition of the female nude and, in Hart/ Ferraro's case, the recently evolved 3D computer animation gaming and movie culture.
+Of course Clark was not talking about new media art, however I quote him here because?
+Hart, Ferraro and Strom clearly share some of the same notions about art, but as they do so they also take great pains to create works which offer countervaling solutions to two previously male dominated areas - the western european painting tradition of the female nude and, in Hart/ Ferraro's case,? the recently evolved 3D computer animation gaming and movie culture.

 In Sleeping Beauty, Claudia Hart and Michael Ferraro invite us to experience the sense that the machine, as the sleeping beauty, is alive, even if resting in a dormant state, only waiting to be awakened by us.
 When we approach her in just the right ways and she is awakened, we experience the startling sense of recognition of a stranger we have somehow always known.
-The artists have deliberately created this sense of recognition and intimacy by referencing previous intimate experiences not with people but with a whole series of paintings of beauty by artists such as Titian, Rubens and Manet.
-Similarly, Mary Ellen Strom has consciously made her series Nudes and her work Nude No. 3 Dillon Paul (After Velasquez's Venus and Cupid) on continuum with the art historical past.
-Both she and Hart/Ferraro are using digital media to re-present past pivotal works of art, paintings which are as much about the nature of art and the act of painting as they are about the changing ideals of beauty, the body, and the self.
+The artists have deliberately created this sense of recognition and intimacy by referencing previous intimate experiences not with people but with a whole series of paintings of beauty by artists such as Titian,?
+Rubens and Manet.
+Similarly, Mary Ellen Strom has consciously made her series Nudes and her work Nude No. 3 Dillon Paul (After Velasquez's?
+Venus and Cupid) on continuum with the art historical past.
+Both she and Hart/Ferraro are using digital media to re-present past pivotal works of art, paintings which are as much about? the nature of art and the act of painting as they are about the changing ideals of beauty, the body, and the self.
 Both works are enactments, tableaux vivante with a twist.
-The passive model-object has now become active and is empowered as the subject.
-We experience the models in Sleeping Beauty and Nude No. 3 Dillon Paul, as embodied, materialised, and compelling.
+The passive model-object has now become active and is empowered as the subject.??
+We experience the models in Sleeping Beauty and?
+Nude No. 3 Dillon Paul, as embodied, materialised, and compelling.
 The palpable quality of the images is in part related to the use of advanced technology, HD video and 3D computer animation, but not only.
 The models, who in Strom's case are all artists in their own right, move extremely slowly, in a trancelike state.
 The slowness of the movements functions as a kind of time machine making it a viscous fluid through which the pixelated light, slowed down, is materialised into sensuous mass, a body.
 These elements are in contradistinction to the aesthetics of the prevailing popular culture of video and 3D computer animation which is dominated by brief fast paced clips, depicting crudely imagined characters with no discernible interior life, often products of, or designed to appeal to, a western teenage boy's fantasy life.

 Hart/Ferraro's and Strom's animated paintings remind us that, before computers, and after them, all art involves interactive processes whose locus resides somewhere in the space between the work and the viewer and is, and will always be, a mirror of the self and the world.